-The primary objective of our investment activities is to preserve principal while at the same time maximizing the income we receive from our investments without significantly increasing risk of loss.
-As of March 31, 2008, our cash and cash equivalents consisted primarily of money market funds maintained at major U.S. financial institutions.
-To minimize our exposure to interest rate market risk, we limit the maturities of our investments to less than two years with an average maturity not to exceed one year.
-Due to the short-term nature of these instruments, a 1% increase or decrease in market interest rates would not have a material adverse impact on the total value of our portfolio as of March 31, 2008.
+The primary objective of our investment activities is to preserve principal.
+As of March 31, 2009, our cash and cash equivalents and short-term investments consisted primarily of money market funds maintained at major U.S. financial institutions and commercial paper and corporate debt securities with high credit ratings from the major rating services.
+To minimize our exposure to interest rate risk, we limit the maturities of our investments to less than two years with an average maturity not to exceed one year.
+The short-term investments held as of March 31, 2009 are all scheduled to mature in less than one month.
+Due to the short-term nature of these instruments, a 1% increase or decrease in market interest rates would not have a material impact on the total value of our portfolio as of March 31, 2009.